Apatterson32/butterfly-wings/README.md

 Did more research and studying on API's and also the use of queryselector

-Current weather fetch worked and struggled on 5-day forecast, ended up using REDUCE for averaging the collected 3 hour data!
+Current weather fetch worked and struggled on 5-day forecast

+Understood that I could group the data of 3 hour intervals into a 5 day format that I could use to populate the correct data.
+Ended up using REDUCE for averaging the collected 3 hour data!
 Woo hoo

-Understood that I could group the data of 3 hour intervals into a 5 day format that I could use to populate the correct data

 Adjusted cosmetic stuff from how the data rendered

 Added the saving and rendering of cities searched

-Updated my READMe and used previous guidance from graded homework to improve my README's
+Updated my README and used previous guidance from graded homework to improve my README's
 </details>